JEREMY SOH, PH.D.

-I am a licensed psychoanalyst and faculty member at the SF Bay Area Lacanian School of Psychoanalysis based in Oakland, California.
-Find out more about my work and psychoanalysis below.
-If you are interested in treatment or consultation, please feel free to contact me by phone or in the form provided.
+Welcome.
+I am a licensed psychoanalyst based in Berkeley, California.
+If you are interested in psychoanalytic treatment or consultation, feel free to contact me by phone or in the form provided.
 I invite you to find out more about my work below.

 Let us consider through what clouds and how blindfold we are brought to the knowledge of most of the things that we are possessed of; truly we shall find that it is familiarity rather than knowledge that takes away their strangeness in our eyes; and that those very things, were they newly presented to us, would appear as incredible, or more so, than any others.

 Following change and going along with transformation, the whole is not clouded over by previous conditions.
 Then you reach the foundation of the great freedom.
 Wind blows and moon shines, and beings do not obstruct each other.

 Dr. Jeremy Soh is a licensed psychoanalyst and faculty at the SF Bay Area Lacanian School of Psychoanalysis (LSP), with an extensive professional background in Community Mental Health Services in San Francisco.
 He earned his Ph.D. in Anthropology from the University of California, Berkeley, where he was a National Science Foundation Graduate Research Fellow studying trauma, political violence, collective memory, climate change and alternative concepts of mind, technology and environment in indigenous worlds.
 He maintains a private practice in Berkeley.